 Make sure live content looks and feels live.
 People should never have trouble distinguishing live content from VOD content.
 Although simply playing live content is the best way to make it feel live, you can also help people recognize live content by marking it in some way.
 For example, you might display other channels in a collection row titled "Live" and give each item a visual indicator—such as a badge, symbol, or sash—that identifies it as live.

 Indicate the progress of currently playing live content.
 People need to know where they'll land when they jump into in-progress live content.
-You can use a progress bar or other indicator to show people how much of the content is left.
+You can use a progress bar or other indicator to show people how much content remains.

 Give people additional actions and viewing alternatives.
 In addition to playback, which should always be the primary action, make it easy for people to record, restart, and perform other actions that you support.
 Display these actions in the same order throughout your app—for example, Watch, Start Over, Record, and Favorite.
 Also, if the currently playing content is playing again at other times, show this information so that people can schedule their viewing.

-Prefer using images, not text, to help people interact with your app.
-Encourage people to stay immersed in the live-viewing experience by minimizing onscreen text and giving them visual ways to browse, navigate, and make choices.
-Whenever possible, limit the amount of text you display until people want to get more information about something.
+Prefer images over text to help people interact with your app.
+Encourage people to stay immersed in the live-viewing experience by minimizing onscreen text and instead supplying visual ways to browse, navigate, and make choices.
+Whenever possible, limit the amount of text displayed until people request more information about something.
 For example, you might let people browse through thumbnails of available content, revealing descriptive information only when they focus on a thumbnail.